The Arab Spring – Bush’s Fault?

 Like the American Revolution, this (mainly Arab) rise of democracy is a bloody, messy and complex matter with uncertain and mixed results.
 Perhaps in twenty years we will have a clearer understanding of what is happening now.
 Perhaps the example of American freedoms, injected into the Arab world by force following the invasion of Iraq and the removal of Saddam Hussein, may in the end turn out to have been a tremendous boon for the people of all these and many other nations.
 Perhaps President Bush began the true liberation of many peoples.
 Might it even turn out that his greatest legacy is as the Founding Father of democracy in the Middle East?
 I hope so, and am rooting for these fledgling democracies, and for all the generations who will benefit if they manage to grow to maturity.

-Tim Wilson is a retired British Army Lt Col, a Consultant, a recent and proud immigrant citizen of these United States of America and an Adjunct Fellow at the Foundation for Defense of Democracies.
+Tim Wilson is a retired British Army Lt Col, a Consultant, a recent and proud immigrant citizen of these United States of America and a Senior Fellow at the London Center for Policy Research.